Matthew-Nwen/Fund_holding_parser/readme.txt

 the data seems like it'll be a little tricky.
 I'm thinking that instead of using tabs, I should left justify by a constant amount.

-Additionally, I should probably write out to a file.
+Additionally, I should probably write out to a csv file.

+Heard back about the requirements of the scraper--of course I was supposed to print out to a CSV file--I'll just blame that lapse on graduation coming up.
+Luckily that made my output formatting worries pretty easy to calm.

+Since I'm confident in my parse of 1.3 XMLs, I'm looking into older versions as according to the published EDGAR specs.
+It looks like older XMLs are mostly the same--just a sharesType as an attribute?
+Needs looking into.

+Otherwise, pre-XML is done in ASCII tables.
+This might be annoying to parse.